rovaughn/platform-docs/platform/manual/cluster/multiple-clusters.rst

 Setting up multiple environments using clusters
 ===============================================

 Multiple Hasura clusters can be added to a single Hasura project.
-This is a common use-case in development workflows to simulate different environments.
+This is a common use case in development workflows to simulate different environments.

-For example, for a project one might have, a ``dev`` cluster for use during development, a ``staging`` cluster, which replicates the production environment and is used to test before making the project live, and a ``production`` cluster for the live instance of the project.
+For example, for a project one might have a ``dev`` cluster for use during development, a ``staging`` cluster, which replicates the production environment and is used to test before making the project live, and a ``production`` cluster for the live instance of the project.